Mushfiqueghayas/helm-chart/README.md

       helm repo index . --url https://mushfiqueghayas.github.io/helm-chart/

+Helm creates an index.yaml file in the current directory (or updates an existing one).
+This file acts as the chart repository index, listing information about all packaged charts (.tgz files) it finds in the directory.

+The --url option specifies the base URL where the chart artifacts will be hosted.
+When Helm generates the index.yaml, it uses this URL to tell clients (including Helm itself) where to fetch the actual chart packages when the repo is added remotely

-to generate the github.io url, which can be used in the command "helm repo add <URL>"
+# to generate the github.io url, which can be used in the command "helm repo add <URL>"

 goto setting>pages select the branch and "/root" option